🟦 Pedagogical Module 1: Week 3 - Group Work & Roles

 ✅ REQUIRED EVIDENCE (Zalo)

-In-Meeting: Video showing the 4 Role Cards created.
+In-meeting: Please film a video showing the 4 role cards created.
 One teacher points to each card and explains the job in simple English.